Uniform Local Tabularity in Intuitionistic Logic: Preliminaries and basic theory

-\begin{remark} \ \begin{enumerate} \item We will introduce a shorthand notation.
-Let $n\in \omega$ be given.
-We will often identify the set $\{p_{1},...,p_{n}\}$ with the natural numbers, and consider models over $\overline{p}$ to be maps $c:P\to 2^{n}$; the image for a point $x\in P$ will be called its \textit{color}.
-We will consequently write $\mathcal{M}_{n}(\mathbf{K})$ for the class of models over $n$.
-We will write $c(x)=\langle i_{1},...,i_{n}\rangle$ where $i_{j}\in \{1,0\}$.
-We will further shorten tuples of the form $\langle 1,...,1,0,...,0\rangle$, consisting of a sequence of $1$ followed by a sequence of $0$, by the notation $1^{n-k}0^{k}$. \item When $n$ is given, we will often omit the order and the valuation, and write simply $(P,x)$ for a model. \item Given an $n$, say that a model $(P,x)$ over $2^{n}$ is \textit{n-generated} if $P$ does not contain distinct bisimilar points.
-A well-known characterization of $n$-generation which we will use throughout is through $\alpha$ and $\beta$-reductions (see \cite[Chapter 3]{bezhanishviliphdthesis}): a point $x\in P$ with a single immediate successor $x'$ must have a distinct color from it, and if $z,z'$ are two points, and ${\uparrow}z-\{z\}={\uparrow}z'-\{z'\}$, then they must also have a different color. \end{enumerate} \end{remark}
+\begin{remark} \ \begin{enumerate} \item (\textbf{Notation}) Whenever we do not wish to emphasize the specific propositional letters used in the language,we will identify the set $\{p_{1},\dots,p_{n}\}$ with the natural number $n$, and consider models over $\overline{p}$ to be maps $c:P\to 2^{n}$; the image for a point $x\in P$ will be called its \textit{color}, denoted by a tuple $c(x)=\langle i_{1},\dots,i_{n}\rangle$.
+We will further shorten tuples of the form $\langle 1,\dots,1,0,\dots,0\rangle$, consisting of a sequence of $1$ followed by a sequence of $0$, by the notation $1^{n-k}0^{k}$.
+When $n$ is given, we will often omit the order and the valuation, and write simply $(P,x)$ for a model.
+We occasionally write $\mathcal{M}_{n}(\mathbf{K})$ for the class of models over $n$ from $\mathbf{K}$. \item All statements given below for posets $(P,x)$ or models thereof assume that $P$ is \emph{rooted at $x$}.
+This is implicit in our notion of model, but we repeat it for the sake of the reader familiar with frame theoretic arguments. \item Given an $n$, say that a model $(P,x)$ over $n$ is \textit{n-generated} if $P$ does not contain distinct bisimilar points.
+A well-known characterization of $n$-generation which we will use throughout is through $\alpha$ and $\beta$-reductions (see \cite[Chapter 3]{bezhanishviliphdthesis}).
+Namely, given a model $P$, we say that we can apply an \emph{alpha-reduction} ($\alpha$) whenever $x\in P$ has an immediate successor $x'$ such that ${\uparrow}x=({\uparrow}x'\cup\{x\})$ and $c(x)=c(x')$, obtained by identifying $x$ with $x'$; we say we can perform a $\beta$-reduction ($\beta$) if $x,x'$ are two points, such that ${\uparrow}x-\{x\}={\uparrow}x'-\{x'\}$, and $c(x)=c(x')$, obtained by identifying $x$ and $x'$.
+A model is $n$-generated precisely when there are no $\alpha$ or $\beta$-reductions which can be performed on the model.
+A convenient fact which we will exploit throughout is that for $n$-generated models, \emph{bisimulation implies isomorphism}. \end{enumerate} \end{remark}